Directed by: David Robert Mitchell || Produced by: Rebecca Green, Laura D. Smith, David Robert Mitchell, David Kaplan, Erik Rommesmo

 Like those progenitors of the teen-slasher subgenre, IF constructs an intriguing horror-fantasy setup that feels much less arbitrary and silly than Satanic possession-films like The Conjuring (2013), nor as clumsy and gross as gore-porn like Saw (2004).
 IF’s titular “monster,” or curse, operates by sensible rules, which are half the fun of the movie.
 IF features a sexually-transmitted demon that stalks its victims by slowly but relentlessly pursuing them in various forms.
 It’s a chameleon that can resemble your best friend, a family member, or a complete stranger, but it always knows exactly where you are, and it always follows you until it finally catches and brutally murders you.
 It doesn’t say a word and is invisible to those who’ve never “contracted” the curse.
 The only way to get rid of this supernatural stalker is to pass it on to someone else through sex, and encourage them to do the same.
 If the “follower” kills a victim, it moves on to the next person who passed the curse to the previous victim.

 IF is both amusing and creative for how it exploits and subverts American horror cliches.
 A staple of American horror movies is the blessing of virginity and the curse of promiscuity.
 Whenever you see characters having sex in a teen-slasher, it’s a virtual guarantee of their bloody death-sentence, while conversely the “good girl” or virginal female character most always survives or is the last remaining victim.
-IF exploits our fears of STD’s and the death of innocence through sexual contact, yet the only way to survive IF’s monster is to be promiscuous.
+IF exploits our fears of sexually transmitted diseases and the death of innocence through sexual contact, yet the only way to survive IF’s monster is to be promiscuous.
 One character even points out that girls “have it easier” since sex is always readily available to them.
 Amusing.

 While aspects of IF’s premise may sound strange in theory, in execution they are terrifying.
 The movie is the ultimate stalker-victim’s nightmare.
 Mitchell’s use of long-takes, panoramic shots, and washed-out color palettes simulate a sort of never-ending nightmare where the characters, and by association the viewers, are always looking over their shoulders for a shape-shifting creeper that will tear them to pieces.
 The thematic inevitability of death permeates every frame of IF.